nteract/bookstore/README.md

 **bookstore** :books: provides tooling and workflow recommendations for storing :cd: , scheduling :calendar:, and publishing :book: notebooks.

-Note: Supports installation on Python 3.6 and above.
-Processes notebooks from Python 2 or Python 3.
+Note: Supports installation on Jupyter servers running Python 3.6 and above.
+Your notebooks can still be run in Python 2 or Python 3.

 ## Automatic Notebook Versioning